 ZIIP

 I love the design simplicity of the ZIIP Halo.
 It does one thing better than everyone but that one thing (nanocurrent) gives me amazing glow, lift, reduce the appearance of fine lines and wrinkles, and improves my skin color and texture in less than 10 minutes.
-Since I have rosacea (just look at my before/after s), I officially can’t live without my ZIIP.
+Since I have rosacea (just look at my before/after s in my ZIIP Halo Review), I officially can’t live without my ZIIP.

 I love that it’s one piece that won’t come apart.
 There is a two year warranty, and there are 26 waveforms (Nuface has just low, medium, and high).
 My skin looks so good and everything about my beauty device and skincare feels luxe.